Mean values of arithmetic functions in short intervals and in arithmetic progressions in the large-degree limit: Abstract

 \section{Abstract}

-{A classical problem in number theory is showing that the mean value of an arithmetic function is asymptotic to the mean value over a short interval or over an arithmetic progression, with intervals as short as possible or modulus as large as possible.
+A classical problem in number theory is showing that the mean value of an arithmetic function is asymptotic to its mean value over a short interval or over an arithmetic progression, with the interval as short as possible or the modulus as large as possible.

-We study this problem in the function field setting, and prove, for a wide class of arithmetic functions (namely factorization functions), that such an asymptotic result holds, allowing the size of the short interval to be as small as a square-root of the size of the full interval, and similarly for arithmetic progressions.
+We study this problem in the function field setting, and prove for a wide class of arithmetic functions (namely factorization functions), that such an asymptotic result holds, allowing the size of the short interval to be as small as a square-root of the size of the full interval, and analogously for arithmetic progressions.

 For instance, our results apply for the indicator function of polynomials with a divisor of given degree, and are much stronger than those known for the analogous function over the integers.

-Results on the variance of the mean values, which give `almost-everywhere' results for much shorter intervals and arithmetic progressions, are also proved.}
+As opposed to many previous works, our results apply in the \emph{large-degree limit}, where the base field $\FF_q$ is fixed.
+Our proofs are based on relationships between certain character sums and symmetric functions, and in particular we use results from symmetric function theory due to E\u{g}ecio\u{g}lu and Remmel.
+We also use recent bounds of Bhowmick, L\^{e} and Liu on character sums, which are in the spirit of the {D}rinfeld--{V}l\u{a}du\c{t} bound.